pierrediedhiou/cybersecurity-journey/glossary.md

 manage user accounts, permissions and access controls.
 In SOC context, used to disable compromised accounts during incident response
+- **Intermediary Device** — A network device that routes or forwards traffic between endpoints, such as routers, switches and firewalls.
+A source of network traffic for NTA
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and